Postpartum blues: Males

 Literature is lacking on whether new fathers also experience postpartum blues.
 However, given similar causes of postpartum blues and postpartum depression in women, it may be relevant to examine rates of postpartum depression in men.

+Additional research has examined the presentation and impact of paternal postpartum mood symptoms.
+Paternal postpartum depression can emerge anytime within the first year after childbirth, and typically presents as irritability, low mood, sleep disruption, appetite changes, and loss of interest in usual activities.

+Fathers experiencing symptoms of postpartum depression frequently report uncertainty about whether their symptoms are legitimate and whether they should receive support for them.
+A qualitative study highlighted that many fathers experience stress related to their new role changes, partner expectations, and limited mental health resources for themselves.

 A 2010 meta-analysis published in JAMA with over 28,000 participants across various countries showed that prenatal and postpartum depression affects about 10% of men.
 This analysis was updated by an independent research team in 2016, who found the prevalence to be 8.4% in over 40,000 participants.
 Both were significantly higher than previously reported rates of 3–4% from two large cohort studies in the United Kingdom, which may reflect heterogeneity across countries.
 Both meta-analyses found higher rates in the United States (12.8–14.1%) compared to studies conducted internationally (7.1–8.2%).
 Furthermore, there was a moderate positive correlation between paternal and maternal depression (r = 0.308; 95% CI, 0.228–0.384).